-Sonora Slocum was appointed principal flute of the Milwaukee Symphony Orchestra in 2012 at the age of 22.
+Appointed principal flute of the Milwaukee Symphony Orchestra in 2012 at the age of 22, Sonora Slocum maintains a burgeoning solo and orchestral career.
 "Slocum's solo work continues to impress.
-She plays with a clean, well-tuned sound, easily floating through the hall rather than slicing the air, always creating graceful phrases."
-(Shepherd Express)
+She plays with a clean, well-tuned sound, easily floating through the hall rather than slicing the air...always creating graceful phrases."
+(Shepherd Express).

-Slocum has appeared with The Philadelphia Orchestra and performed as guest principal with the Chicago Symphony Orchestra.
-She has performed and recorded as guest principal with the Orpheus Chamber Orchestra and is one of the Principal Flutists of the Philharmonia Orchestra of New York.
+Slocum has performed with orchestras around the country including guest principal flute with the Chicago Symphony Orchestra and the Orpheus Chamber Orchestra; She has appeared with the Philadelphia Orchestra on flute and piccolo.
+Her collaborations as guest principal include touring and audio recordings with the Orpheus Chamber Orchestra as well as visual recordings with the Philharmonia Orchestra of New York at Lincoln Center.
 Slocum has worked under such renowned conductors as Charles Dutoit, Christoph Eschenbach, Rafael Frühbeck de Burgos, Sir Simon Rattle, Edo de Waart, Otto-Werner Mueller, John Williams and David Zinman, among many others.

-Sonora Slocum's recent performances of Carl Nielsen’s Flute Concerto with the Milwaukee Symphony Orchestra earned her critical acclaim.
+A regular soloist with the Milwaukee Symphony, Slocum is recognized for her “pure, sparkling sound” (Milwaukee Journal Sentinel).
+Slocum's performances of Carl Nielsen’s Flute Concerto with the Milwaukee Symphony Orchestra and the Johnson City Symphony earned her critical acclaim.
 “Slocum takes in vast quantities of air and spins it into gold.
 Hers is a dynamic range that whispers clearly and coherently and grows without tearing at the edges.
 Slocum has a HUGE sound...and a wizard’s bag resplendent with technical prowess and musical freshness.
 Slocum played with full-blooded intensity, convincing artistry, and astonishingly, she did it from memory.”
-(William Barnewitz, Urban Milwaukee)
+(William Barnewitz, Urban Milwaukee).

-A native New Yorker, Slocum received her bachelor of music degree from the Curtis Institute of Music and her master of music in Orchestral Performance from the Manhattan School of Music.
+Born into a musical family, Slocum grew up in New York City where she attended The Juilliard School and Manhattan School of Music Pre-College Divisions.
+Slocum holds a Bachelor's Degree from the Curtis Institute of Music and Master's Degree in Orchestral Performance from the Manhattan School of Music.
 She attended the Music Academy of the West, as well as the Aspen and Pacific Music Festivals.
-Slocum studied with principal flutists Jeffrey Khaner and Robert Langevin, among many others.
+Slocum studied with principal flutists Jeffrey Khaner, Robert Langevin, and Bart Feller, among many others.